anotherbridge/LDLR_reconstruction/oneD/README.md

 # Information
 The solver uses a semi-discrete method to solve the 1D-Euler-equations.
-To approximate the flux function the following numerical fluxes are implemented
+To approximate the flux function the following numerical fluxes are implemented (default: HLL):
 * van-Leer flux vector splitting (option: vanLeer),
 * Lax-Friedrichs flux (option: LF) and
 * Harten-Lax-van-Leer flux (option: HLL).

-For the reconstruction of the cell interface values several options are
+For the reconstruction of the cell interface values several options are available (default: none):
-available:
 * no reconstruction (option: none),
 * min-mod-limiter (option: minMod),
 * van-Leer-limiter (option: vanLeer),
 * local double logarithmic reconstruction (option: LDLR).

-Finally the ODE in time is solved by using a Strong-Stability-Preserving (SSP) Runge-Kutta method of third order to obtain an overall third order numerical solution.
+The ODE system is solved by time integration.
+Therefore, the following methods are available (default: Euler):
+* Euler method (option: Euler)
+* 2nd order SSP Runge-Kutta method (option: RK2)
+* 3rd order SSP Runge-Kutta method (option: RK3)

 Calculations are done on an equidistant grid.
 Initial conditions need to be given in the form of densitiy, velocity and